 How is osteoarthritis treated?

 There is no cure for osteoarthritis.
-The symptoms usually are managed by a combination of several medical treatments, including medical management for moderate stages and surgery for advanced stages:
+Mild to moderate symptoms are usually well managed by a combination of pharmacologic and non-pharmacologic treatments.
+Medical treatments and recommendations include:

-- Medications (topical pain medications and oral anti-inflammatories)
+- Medications (topical pain medicines and oral analgesics including nonsteroidal anti-inflammatory medications, NSAIDs)

 - Exercise (land- and water-based)